MoAgilah/EngineInterface/README.md

 EngineInterface/
-├─ Code/ # Header-only or headers+minimal sources for the interfaces ├─ Resources/ # Any shared assets/helpers for samples or tests ├─ EngineInterface.sln # VS solution (if you use MSBuild)
+├─ Code/ # Header-only or headers+minimal sources for the interfaces ├─ Resources/ # Any shared assets/helpers for samples or tests └─ README.md
-└─ README.md
 ```